learn-co-curriculum/phase-0-pac-1-booleans/README.md

 :i_once_saw_a_poodle_play_racquetball ? true  : false  #=> true
 ```

-The ternary expressions here show us that numbers (even zero) evaluate
+The ternary expressions here show us that numbers (even zero) and symbols
-to `true`.
+evaluate to `true`.

 ## Invert Truth Value with "Double-Bang" (`!!`) Part 2

-It is common to use the _truthiness_ of a value to do something conditionally
+It is common to use the _truthiness_ of a value to do something conditionally in
-in code.
+code.
 In these cases, programmers will sometimes use the double-bang to
 explicitly return a `true` or `false` value.

 ```ruby
 !!false #=> false